SharkyNebula/Supernova-Shipyard/README.md

 * Sizes Stats: the placeholder stats I assigned to ship size categories
 * Width/Length: a sheet for deriving the lore width, length and height of each ship

-### I want to view the 3D models.
-You can view the 3D models at [Sketchfab](https://sketchfab.com/NebulaTank/collections).

-### I want to 3D print the 3D models.
-You can download the 3D models at [Sketchfab](https://sketchfab.com/NebulaTank/collections) for 3D printing.
-The only thing in those files are the ships themselves.

 ### I want the Novalike camera angles for rendering.
 You can find them at [GitHub](https://github.com/NebulaTank/Supernova-Shipyard-Source).
 Here's the [Ship Template](https://github.com/NebulaTank/Supernova-Shipyard-Source/blob/main/Blends-%20Ships/Ship%20Template.blend).

-### I want to view a gallery of the shipyard info images.

-You can find such a gallery at [Deviantart](https://www.deviantart.com/nebulatank/gallery/75126808/spaceship-showcases).